-As of December 5, 2019, we had cumulatively delivered 37 units to customers for testing, training and demonstration purposes.
+As of the date of this prospectus, 37 units have been delivered to customers for testing, training and demonstration purposes.
 Currently we are working to obtain regulatory approvals for commercial operations in China, and are assisting a customer in Europe in taking steps toward applying for such approvals.
 However, we are unable to predict the timing of such approvals.

-to a customer for testing and training purposes.
+As of the date of this prospectus, one unit has been delivered to a customer for testing and training purposes.
 Currently we are working to obtain regulatory approvals for commercial operations in China, and are assisting a customer in Europe in taking steps toward applying for such approvals.
 However, we are unable to predict the timing of such approvals.